THE CANINE PREY DRIVE INSTINCT.

 The search dog:- uses the search part of the sequence and no more and will work tirelessly for a ball or tug of war at the end and they love it.

 Some dogs with an active well reinforced drive will be able to tell the difference between killing a rat or rabbit and someone’s small dog as they will have been properly socialised and trained in every other respect but some will not.
 I have heard some terrible tales of an owners beloved dog being torn apart by another dog or dogs and only hope that laws in the future will be enforced to punish properly irresponsible owners of such dogs as a real deterrent to help stamp it out.
 The dogs doing the attacking in these situations are carrying out normal species specific behaviour but obviously it is not acceptable in our environment, their genetic heritage has through early learning and in some cases owner reinforcement been brought out and a dangerous dog or dogs is the result.

-Having said all of the above the prey drive instinct and parts of the sequence are good things where working dogs are concerned and the powerful genetic drive is utilised and reinforced in the training of many working breeds, but it is not good for the average pet owner.
-If you as a new or inexperienced pet owner stay away from the breeds with the highest genetic predisposition to a high prey drive and follow the other advice on this website all should be well.
+Having said all of the above the prey drive instinct and parts of the sequence are good things where working dogs are concerned and the powerful genetic drive is utilised and reinforced in the training of many working breeds, but it is not good for the inexperienced pet owner.
+If you, as a new or inexperienced pet owner, stay away from the breeds with the highest genetic predisposition to a high prey drive and follow the other advice on this website all should be well.